-DoubleLine's Gundlach calls Modern Monetary Theory a 'crackpot' idea
+DoubleLine's Jeffrey Gundlach calls Modern Monetary Theory a 'crackpot' idea

-(Reuters) - Jeffrey Gundlach, the chief executive of DoubleLine Capital and Wall Street’s Bond King, called the increasingly popular theory backed by progressives - the Modern Monetary Theory - a “crackpot” idea.
+(Reuters) - Jeffrey Gundlach, the chief executive of DoubleLine Capital and Wall Street’s Bond King, called the increasingly popular Modern Monetary Theory backed by progressives a “crackpot” idea.

 Gundlach, who oversees more than $123 billion, said on an investor webcast on Tuesday that Modern Monetary Theory is “complete nonsense, yet it is being used to justify a massive socialist program.”